Executive Board

 President

-Dr. Kulkarni is a Regenerative Medicine Scientist at the Wake Forest Institute for Regenerative Medicine, Winston Salem, NC.
+Dr. Kulkarni is a Regenerative Medicine Scientist at the Wake Forest Institute for Regenerative Medicine, Winston Salem, NC; leading a Drug discovery and development Biology team focused on developing novel Small Molecules based Therapies for fibrotic diseases and In Situ Tissue Regeneration using high throughput assays and body-on-a-chip platform.
 Her expertise and specialized Research areas include tissue engineering, stem cell therapy, organ-on-a-chip devices and drug discovery to repair damaged or diseased tissues and organs to make patients lives better.
 She also has an experience in Intellectual Property and Technology Commercialization.
-Dr. Kulkarni is a Chair of Women Postdoctoral Scientists' events and is a member of Women in Medicine and Science (WIMS) at Wake Forest School of Medicine.
-Besides research, She is an International Space Station Ambassador, actively engaged in enriching young minds through STEM education, mentoring, professional development and community outreach.
+Dr. Kulkarni has served as a Chair of Women Postdoctoral Scientists' events and is a member of Women in Medicine and Science (WIMS) at Wake Forest School of Medicine.
+Besides research, she is an International Space Station Ambassador, actively engaged in enriching young minds through STEM education, mentoring, professional development and community outreach in USA as well as rural students in India.
 She is also a visual artist and has exhibited her Science inspired paintings in the professional art galleries to bring social awareness.

 Dr. Tracy Criswell